 Let’s talk about a few of the ingredients for the Best Soft Dinner Rolls

 Milk – I have used both 2% and whole milk for this recipe.
 I haven’t tested the recipe with skim milk, but it’s possible that the lack of fat in skim milk may affect the texture.
 So, I recommend sticking to 2% or whole milk.

 Butter – Use either salted or unsalted butter.
 If you’re using unsalted butter, add an extra 1/4 teaspoon of salt (in addition to the amount called for in the recipe).

-Yeast – For soft dinner rolls, I prefer the old-fashioned active dry yeast to instant yeast or rapid-rise yeast.
+Yeast – I make these soft dinner rolls with active dry yeast.
 I like that the dough rises a bit more slowly with the active dry yeast.
 From my experience, a slower rise results in a softer, tastier roll.
 That being said, you can use instant or rapid-rise yeast.
 Just skip the proofing part, and add the yeast directly to the flour.
 (The proofing is where you add the yeast to the water with sugar to make sure it is active).
 Also, keep a close eye on the dough while it’s rising, because it’s likely to rise faster than indicated in the recipe.